15 Reasons to Use a Business Card in 2020

 8. Business cards will bring your brand to life.

 Business cards are an extension of your branding, whether it be personal or business, so you should take the time to make sure your card fits your company’s professional identity.
 The colors of your card should be in line with the colors used on your website and other promotional materials.
 Give some thought to the fonts you use.
-Personalize your card further with a business tagline and a professional custom logo.
+Personalize your card further with a business tagline and a cool custom logo.

 By using the same elements throughout your branding, people will begin to connect it with you and your company over time, making it more memorable.